susannegov/complete-javascript-course/README.md

 # About this
 Going through the course as a refresher.
 I last completed the course January 2020.

-The course has been updated a couple months ago so going through it as a refresher. :)
+The course has been updated a couple months ago so going through it.

+The starter folder is my code.
+Final is the instructor's answers to practice problems.

-Progress: 0/18
+Progress: 1/18

 ---------------------------------------------------------------------------
 # Course Material and FAQ for my Complete JavaScript Course